Design and Control of a Midair-Reconfigurable Quadcopter using Unactuated Hinges: Experimental Vehicle Design

 Onboard the vehicle, a Crazyflie 2.0 flight controller is used to run the attitude controller and to transmit individual propeller angular velocity commands to four DYS SN30A electronic speed controllers (ESCs) at 500Hz.
 The vehicle is powered by a three cell, 40C, \SI{1500}{\milli\ampere\hour} LiPo battery, and four EMAX MT2208 brushless motors are used to drive four Gemfan 8038 propellers.

-A motion capture system is used to localize the vehicle, although in principal any sufficiently accurate localization method (e.g. using onboard cameras) could be used.
+A motion capture system is used to localize the vehicle, although in principle any sufficiently accurate localization method (e.g. using onboard cameras) could be used.
 Note that we do not directly measure the position of any individual arm of the vehicle, and instead only measure the position and attitude of the central body of the vehicle.
 The position and attitude of the vehicle are measured by the motion capture system at 200Hz, and the angular velocity of the vehicle is measured at 500Hz using an onboard rate gyroscope.
+An extended Kalman filter is used to estimate the position, velocity, and attitude of the vehicle from the motion capture measurements, and a low-pass filter is used to estimated the angular velocity of the vehicle from the rate gyroscope measurements.
 The position controller runs on an offboard laptop and sends commands to the vehicle via radio at 50Hz.
+All control rates were chosen primarily based on hardware limitations, and were not found to limit the capabilities of the proposed vehicle.

+The parameters used to compose the cost matrices $\stateCost$ and $\inputCostThrusts$ used to synthesize the LQR attitude controller described in Section \ref{sec:attCtrl} are given in Table~\ref{tab:vehicleControl}.
+We define the attitude state cost matrix as $\stateCost = \textrm{diag}(\rollPitchCost, \rollPitchCost, \yawCost, \rollPitchRateCost, \rollPitchRateCost, \yawRateCost)$.
+Higher costs are assigned to roll and pitch errors than yaw errors, as the cascaded control structure (show in Figure \ref{fig:control}) requires minimal errors between the vehicle thrust direction and the desired acceleration direction computed by the position controller.
+The input cost matrix is computed according to \eqref{eq:inputCost}, where $\inputCostThrusts$ is determined by $\forwardThrustCost$, $\reverseThrustCost$, and the configuration of the vehicle as described in Section \ref{sec:attCtrl}.
+We provide code for synthesizing the LQR attitude controller for each configuration in \cite{github_repo}.